REGISTRATION

 Tekakwitha Woods Forest Preserve

-35W076 Villa Maria Rd., St. Charles
+35W076 Villa Marie Rd., St. Charles

-Our 2023 kayaking series begins with a beginner's lake-based paddling skills class in May.
-Participants will receive dry-land instruction on basic kayaking techniques from an experienced instructor and then hit the water to practice and expand upon these skills.
-Once you have mastered the basics of paddling, plan to join us for naturalist-guided kayaking excursions on the Fox River starting in June.
-Boaters must be >=16 years old and be able to hold breath under water while wearing a properly fitted life jacket, independently turn from a face down to a face-up position keeping head above water, effectively communicate with the instructor and other participants, and manage all mobility and personal care independently or with the assistance of a companion.
-We require registration at least 1 week prior to the program and full payment at time of registration.
+During this beginner’s lake-based paddling skills class, get dry-land instruction on basic kayaking techniques from an experienced instructor and then hit the water to practice your skills.
+Boaters must be able to hold breathe under water while wearing a properly fitted life jacket, independently turn from a face down to a face-up position keeping head above water, effectively communicate with the instructor and other participants, and manage all mobility and personal care independently or with the assistance of a companion.
+Ages 16 and up.

 Oakhurst Forest Preserve